patrickbucher/factorizer/article/article.md

 to the short and simple solution from above, the process is handled in multiple
 stages:

-1. Startup: Multiple processes are spawned.
+1. _Startup_: Multiple processes are spawned, one per number to be processed.
-2. Distribution: The numbers to be factorized are distributed to the running processes.
+2. _Distribution_: The individual numbers to be factorized are distributed to the running processes.
-3. Collection: The results of the factorization are gathered to a overall result.
+3. _Collection_: The results of the factorization are gathered to an overall result.

-The `ParallelFactorizer` module has a single function `factorize/1`, which expects a list of unique numbers and returns a map with those original numbers (keys) mapped to their prime factors (values)—exactly like `Factorizer.factorize/1`.
+The `ParallelFactorizer` (`lib/parallel_factorizer.ex`) module has a single function `factorize/1`, which expects a list of unique numbers and returns a map with those original numbers (keys) mapped to their prime factors (values)—exactly like `Factorizer.factorize/1`.
 However, the implementation is more involved.

 First, one process per number is spawned: